For the last few years, “link building” has been the magic topic that made a blog post succeed in the Internet marketing arena.

 - Why “Linksville” Is a Ghost Town: Link Building Is Moving In House

 Even the seemingly neutral “10 questions” are about how difficult a link-building campaign really is.
 The post is not very encouraging despite being high quality.

-How do we deal with the slowing attractiveness of link building?
+How do we deal with the stheyiwraptractiveness of link building?

 What’s the point?
-It doesn’t suffice to optimize for popular terms; you have to adapt to changing trends and word usage, too.
+It doesn’t have to optimize for popular terms; you have to adapt to changing trends and word usage, too.

 While it’s not necessary to give up one thing and replace it with another, it’s advisable to adapt to market demand

-Influencers do not want to lose their influence by spreading articles about questionable topics.
+Influencers do no want to lose their influence by spreading articles about questionable topics.

 I’ve been trying to change the meaning of SEO and link-building for quite a few years, but the effort seems to be futile.
 It’s much easier to embrace the terms other people use.
 They define and understand words differently than you.
 So when they think SEO and link building is SPAM, you can be a saint, and they will only see you according to their prejudice.

-Content, on the other hand, is what Google needs, so they declare it all the time: “just create great content,” and that’s what most people remember: Google approves of content but hates links.
+Content, on the other hand, is what Google needs, so they declare it all the time: “just create great content,” and that’s what most people think; Google approves of the content, but it hates links.